astronomer/astro-docs/ac/next/get-started/04_install-dependencies.md

 To confirm the files were successfully installed:

-1. Run `$ docker ps` to identify the 3 running docker containers on your machine
+1. Run `$ docker ps` to identify the 3 running docker containers on your machine.

-2. Grab the container ID of your Scheduler container
+2. Grab the container ID of your Scheduler container.

 3. Run the following:

     ```bash